George Savile, 1st Marquess of Halifax: Opposition to James II, 1685–1688

 At James's accession, Halifax was deprived of much of his power and relegated to the presidency of the council.
 He showed no compliance with James's preferences.
-He was opposed to the parliamentary grant to the king of a revenue for life; he promoted the treaty of alliance with the Dutch in August 1685; and he expostulated with the king on the subject of the illegal commissions in the army given to Roman Catholics.
+He was opposed to the parliamentary grant to the king of a revenue for life, he promoted the treaty of alliance with the Dutch in August 1685, and he expostulated with the king on the subject of the illegal commissions in the army given to Roman Catholics.

 Finally, on his firm refusal to support the repeal of the Test and Habeas Corpus Acts, he was dismissed, and his name was struck out of the list of the privy council.
 He corresponded with the Prince of Orange, conferred with Dykveldt, the latter's envoy, but held aloof from plans which aimed at the prince's personal interference in English affairs.
 In 1687 he published the famous Letter to a Dissenter, in which he warns the Nonconformists against being beguiled by the "Indulgence" into joining the court party, sets in a clear light the fatal results of such a step, and reminds them that under their next sovereign their grievances would in all probability be satisfied by the law.

 The tract was influential and widely read.
-20,000 copies were circulated through the kingdom, and a great party was convinced of the wisdom of remaining faithful to the national traditions and liberties.
+20,000 copies were circulated through the kingdom, and a great party were convinced of the wisdom of remaining faithful to the national traditions and liberties.
 He took the popular side on the occasion of the trial of the Seven Bishops in June 1688, visited them in the Tower, and led the cheers with which the verdict of "not guilty" was received in court; but the same month he refrained from signing the Invitation to William, and publicly repudiated any share in the prince's plans.
-On the contrary he attended the court and refused any credence to the report that the king's newborn son, James, Prince of Wales, was supposititious.
+On the contrary, he attended the court and refused any credence to the report that the king's newborn son, James, Prince of Wales, was supposititious.